seandstewart/bardly/pending/problems/measure-for-measure/11-player.md

 Be perfect.

 **ISABELLA**
-This gentleman told somewhat of my tale---
+This gentleman told somewhat of my tale--

 **LUCIO**
 Right.